 Note: The "Turn off social sharing" is automatically enabled if the project visibility is set to "Protected".

 The Project image, title, and description are shared and you can add a comment.
 You can share to your own timeline or that of friends and you can share on any page you manage, in a group, or via a personal message.

 Twitter shares appear like this.
 You will note that by nature the Twitter share does not give away as much as the Facebook one.
 Hence you should consider adding a few words and/or appropriate #hashtags to make the Tweet look more interesting.

 Similar to the Facebook share you can decide who to share it to on LinkedIn and you can add a comment.

-In contrast to the other options, which allow you to share with a wide audience, the email sharing is probably best used to quickly let a few people know about a new project / tool.
-For example colleagues within your organisation.
+In contrast to the other options, which allow you to share with a wide audience, email sharing is probably best used to quickly let a few people know about a new project/tool.
+For example colleagues within your organization.

-TIP : The 'Social Sharing' option has been developed to give you the chance to quickly and easily promote new project and tools with any audience, big or small.
-We recommend to make use of this option as much as possible, whenever you feel a project or tool needs more input.
+TIP : The 'Social Media Sharing' option has been developed to give you the chance to quickly and easily promote new projects and tools with any audience, big or small.
+We recommend making use of this option as much as possible, whenever you feel a project or tool needs more input.

 Contact our support team if you need any further assistance via chat or email email@example.com